-Deploying Puppeteer on Azure VirtualMachines is a powerful solution for automating browsers at scale, but it can be tricky to set up and maintain.
-There’s various issues you’ll run into such m missing dependencies.
+Deploying Puppeteer on GCP Compute Engines is a powerful solution for automating browsers at scale, but it can be tricky to set up and maintain.
+There's various issues you'll run into such as missing dependencies.

-In this guide, we'll walk through setting up Puppeteer on an Azure VM, from choosing the right instance type to installing necessary dependencies and configuring your environment for optimal performance.
+In this guide, we'll walk through setting up Puppeteer on a GCP Compute Engine, from choosing the right instance type to installing necessary dependencies and configuring your environment for optimal performance.

 Choosing the Right Google Cloud Engine